ws-garcia/VBA-CSV-interface/api/properties/startingrecord.md

 ## Behavior

+The `StartingRecord` property can be set to an value greater or equal than one (1), trying to set it to a value less than the cited one will setting the property to its default value.

 The default value for the `StartingRecord` property is one(1) and force the class to start the importation over the first available record in the CSV file.
 If the `StartingRecord` property is set to a value greater than the available records in the CSV file, neither record will be imported.

 [Back to Properties overview](https://ws-garcia.github.io/VBA-CSV-interface/api/properties/)